 1. Start with common French conversational phrases

-Keeping a French phrasebook on hand for quick reference can be a helpful tool not just in advancing your confidence to engage in impromptu conversations, but also to help you practice and study in stolen minutes throughout the day.
-Rosetta Stone makes this easy for French language learners with quick-access Phrasebook built into the mobile app to help you learn and practice French on-the-go.
+Keeping a French phrasebook on hand for quick reference can be a helpful tool not just in advancing your confidence to engage in impromptu conversations, but also to help you practise and study in stolen minutes throughout the day.
+Rosetta Stone makes this easy for French language learners with quick-access Phrasebook built into the mobile app to help you learn and practise French on-the-go.

 3. Take advantage of those French cognates

 In your quest to learn common French words and phrases, you’ll have a little help from the fact that many words in French have similar sounding words in English.
 We call words derived from the same mother tongue cognates, and French and English have the good fortune of sharing quite a few.
 Words like carafe, finir (to finish), or fiasco are all cognates.
 Beware however of words that are spelt similarly but pronounced differently.
 These are semi-true cognates, and they take a little extra finesse in pronunciation to pull off.

 4. Focus on French etiquette